 Click the ‘View Profile’ buttons to show each business's jewelry appraisal cost, verified qualifications & credentials, client reviews and contact details.

 The Appraisers below are arranged in order of the number of customer reviews they have received.

 Appraisals for all purposes are performed on a while-you-wait basis on diamonds, colored gemstones, contemporary & period jewelry and watches from the NEGL office in Hartford.

 Their detailed reports are very precise and contain digital images of your precious items, plotting diagrams on larger stones to show the nature, location and relative sizes of the gem's internal inclusions and external features.
 All NWGL's appraisal for insurance reports are accepted by all insurance companies as they are USPAP compliant.
-Graduate Gemologist Cynthia Kooney heads... [more]
+Graduate Gemologist Cynthia Konney heads... [more info, fees, reviews etc]

 Consumers seeking jewelry appraisal should know that there are other Appraisers on JAW who can assist you in this region but are based outside the Hartford area.
 Please see the Jewelry Appraisers in Connecticut page for further options.

 Only those specifically referred to on this page are described here